curtiswhwong/ie4w11/README.md

 Start Internet Explorer with https://self-url.

 ## ie4w11.exe.zip
-**Inside the zip file**
 This zip file contains
 - ie4w11.exe
 - ie4w11.dll
 - ie4w11.exe.manifest

+**Usage**
+Unzip the zip file and put all these three files together in the same folder.

 ## ie4w11.exe
 ie4w11.exe is complied by VbsEdit from ie4w11.vbs which does the same thing as ie4w11.vbs.

-**Usage**
-Unzip the zip file and put all these three files together in the same folder.

 **Syntax**
 Same as ie4w11.vbs.